Leonardoaugusto77/Avoiding_StormsX/README.md

 - **Styled Components**: Library for styling React components.

+- **Design System**: I created a global style and a theme.ts file to store certain colors and patterns, showcasing my ability to work with this type of organization.

 - **TypeScript Documentation**: I referred to the official TypeScript documentation to resolve queries and enhance my understanding of the language.

+-- **React Router Dom**: I used the react router dom to create a back and forth navigation for the contact form

 - **ChatGPT**: I utilized ChatGPT to research and clarify doubts related to TypeScript.